-St. Thomas the Apostle Catholic Church, is a Roman Catholic Church, which is located on twenty-two acres encompassing the church, parish school, rectory, and beautiful meditation gardens.
+St. Thomas the Apostle Catholic Church, is a Roman Catholic Church, which is located on eighteen acres encompassing the church, parish school, rectory, and beautiful meditation gardens.

 Archbishop Coleman Carroll established St. Thomas the Apostle on June 30, 1959.
 Father Louis Roberts was appointed as our founding pastor and served the community for two years.
 In 1961, Father Patrick Slevin became the second pastor and received approval in 1962, to build a church and parish school.